ANNarchy/ANNarchy/docs/manual/NumericalMethods.rst

     v(t + \Delta t) = V_0 \cdot \exp(-\frac{\Delta t}\tau})

 .. note::

-    If the synapse defines a ``psp`` argument (synaptic transmission is not event-driven), it is not possible to use exact integration.
+    If the synapse defines a ``psp`` argument (synaptic transmission is continuous), it is not possible to use event-driven integration.